elchininet/custom-sidebar/README.md

 | --------------- | --------------- | ------------- | ------------- |
 | ![default sidebar](/images/default-sidebar.png) | ![default sidebar](/images/hide-items.png) | ![default sidebar](/images/new-items.png) | ![default sidebar](/images/reorder-items.png) |

-This is a refactor of [custom-sidebar-v2] by @galloween, which is now archived.
-Inspired in the [original Custom Sidebar] plugin by @Villhellm (R.I.P.).
+This is a refactor of [custom-sidebar-v2] by @galloween, which unfortunatelly is now unmaintained and archived.
+In its beginning, @galloween's code was a refactor of the [original Custom Sidebar] plugin by @Villhellm (R.I.P.).
+This version refactored completely @galloween's code, using [home-assistant-query-selector] to make it less likely to break with future Home Assistant front-end updates.

 ## Installation